 “Does God really care about our weight?”
 A young woman emailed me that question recently after reading about my Christian weight loss success story.
 I gave her the short answer, but it inspired me to look deeper at the subject.

-In this article, I want to share my answer to that question as well as some other controversial questions surrounding weight loss programs for Christians and then, my thoughts on the ideal Christian weight loss program.
+In this article, I want to share my answer to that question as well as some other controversial questions surrounding weight loss programs for Christians.

 The questions I will answer include: